operate-first/support/README.md

 # Open Data Hub on MOC

 This repository contains all the operational and user documentation for running the Open Data Hub in MOC.

 ## Getting Started

 We have the [Open Data Hub](https://opendatahub.io/) applications deployed and running in a MOC ([Mass Open Cloud](https://massopen.cloud/)) cluster.
-The login process for each of the applications/services deployed can be found [here](https://github.com/operate-first/odh-moc-support/docs/user-docs).
+All user documentation such as the login process for each of the applications deployed can be found [here](https://github.com/operate-first/odh-moc-support/docs/user-docs).

 ## End User Support